databricks/spark-sklearn/README.md

 clf.fit(iris.data, iris.target)
 ```

-This classifier can be used as a drop-in replacement for any scikit-learn classifier.
-More larger datasets that do not fit in a single machine, we recommend the [machine learning algorithms implemented in Spark](https://spark.apache.org/docs/1.5.0/api/python/pyspark.mllib.html)
+This classifier can be used as a drop-in replacement for any scikit-learn classifier, with the same API.

 ## Changelog